wstrange/dartdap/README.md

 * [pool.dart](example/pool.dart) - Connection pool example
 * [paged_search.dart](example/paged_search.dart) - demonstrates how to use the paged search control

-Note:  As of version 0.5.0, A connection pool is also provided, and is the recommended way to access Ldap.
-The documentation is lacking here.
-Assistance welcome!
+Note:  As of version 0.5.0, An experimental connection pool is also provided.
+Please read [pool.md](pool.md).

 #### Create an LDAP connection